agentheath/portfolio/writing/mattermost/best_practices.md

 * A mute icon displays next to the channel name.

-* The channel appears at reduced opacity in the channel sidebar, and the channel isn’t marked as unread unless you’re mentioned directly.
+* The channel name appears at reduced opacity in the channel sidebar, and the channel isn’t marked as unread unless you’re mentioned directly.

 To unmute the channel, select the channel name again to access the drop-down menu, then select Unmute Channel.